ThatMacOSMCGuy/Fabric-Server-on-Github-Codespaces-1.21.10/README.md

 ```
 in a second bash terminal on Codespace and Follow the instructions.

 !!!IMPORTANT!!!
-To not lose ur world run
+To not lose your World run

 ```bash
 git add .